Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Exact solution of domain walls in Kane-Mele and Dirac mass couplings

 Now, since $\mathcal{H}^2=\mathcal{H}^2(k_y=0)+v_F^2k_y^2$, this means that the zero eigenvector of $\mathcal{H}(k_y=0)$ has eigenvalue $\sy v_Fk_y$ where we identify $\sy$ with its eigenvalue.
 So, we recapitulate the chiralities of the different modes in the different cases in the following table :

-The first row denotes which term is changing sign while $\pm$ is the value of $\xi$, $\uparrow\downarrow$ the value of $s^z$ and RM (LM) means right (left) mover.
-The different transitions are summed up in the DW classification diagram Fig.~\ref{fig:1}e.
-So, for a DW between a trivial and QSH phase, then either $m+\lambda$ or $m-\lambda$ changes sign, but they cannot both change sign.
+The first row denotes which term is changing sign while $\pm$ is the value of $\xi$, $\uparrow\downarrow$ the value of $s^z$ and RM (LM) means right (left) mover.For a DW between a trivial and QSH phase, then either $m+\lambda$ or $m-\lambda$ changes sign, but they cannot both change sign.
 We recover the standard edge states with direction of movement, spin and valley being correlated.
 If both terms change sign, then the DW separates either two trivial or two QSH phases.
 If it separate two trivial phases, then both $m+\lambda$ and $m-\lambda$ have the same sign.
 Thus, we have both spins at both valley, but valley and direction of movement are still correlated.
 If it separates two QSH phases, then $m+\lambda$ and $m-\lambda$ have opposite signs, so direction of movement is now only correlated with spin.

 These match exactly the results of applying the spectral flow theorem.